clydebuilt1974/TryHackMe/Junior Penetration Tester/Metasploit/Meterpreter.md

 erptest:1117:aad3b435b51404eeaad3b435b51404ee:8b9ca7572fe60a1559686dba90726715:::
 ACME-TEST$:1008:aad3b435b51404eeaad3b435b51404ee:c6c85041ee383915bd541ce40b508ff0:::
 ```
-> What is the cleartext password of the jchambers user?
+5. What is the cleartext password of the jchambers user?
+> Use an online hash checker like crackstation.net.
 Trustno1
-> Where is the "secrets.txt"  file located?
+6. Where is the "secrets.txt"  file located?
 (Full path of the file)
 ```
 meterpreter > search -f secrets.txt
 ound 1 result...